CurtRod/SimpleEVSE-WiFi/README.md

-duration | charging duration in milliseconds energy | charged energy of the current charging process in kWh mileage | charged energy in km
+duration | charging duration in milliseconds energy | charged energy of the current charging process in kWh mileage | charged energy in km meterReading | actual meter reading in kWh currentP1 | actual current in A (phase 1) currentP2 | actual current in A (phase 2) currentP3 | actual current in A (phase 3)

 #### Example
 `GET http://192.168.4.1/getParameters`